Give Me Your Love for Christmas

 The album debuted on Billboard magazine's Christmas Albums sales chart in the issue dated December 6, 1969, and spent one of its four weeks there at number one.
 It also appeared on the magazine's seasonal LP chart each year from 1970 to 1973 as well as in 1987 and 1988.
 On December 26, 1979, it received its first award from the Recording Industry Association of America when it reached the US sales mark of 500,000 copies necessary for Gold status.

-The recording of "Do You Hear What I Hear?" from this album was heard in the 1984 film Gremlins.

 On September 1, 2001, the album was released on compact disc for the first time, and two months later, on November 5, it was awarded Platinum certification by the RIAA for sales of one million copies in the US.
 The tracks from this album were also reissued as part of the 2015 Mathis compilation The Complete Christmas Collection 1958–2010, a 3-CD set on the Real Gone Music label.